Mariota looks sharp for Titans; Packers' Adams goes deep

 GREEN BAY, Wis.
-(AP) - Marcus Mariota looked sharp orchestrating yet another new offensive system for the Tennessee Titans.
+(AP) - Marcus Mariota is proving to be a quick study with a new coach installing yet another offensive system for the Tennessee Titans.

-Green Bay Packers receiver Davante Adams needed just one series to show he was in midseason form.
+The Titans had a memorable opening series in Vrabel's preseason debut as coach before the Packers pulled away in a matchup of the backups for a 31-17 win on Thursday night.

-They had impressive preseason debuts before the Packers pulled away in a matchup of the backups for a 31-17 win on Thursday night.
+"It was cool.
+I love this team, I do.
+I love these guys," Vrabel said about first time on the sideline leading the Titans.

 Mariota was 2 of 3 for 42 yards with a 4-yard scoring pass to Darius Jennings on the opening drive of Mike Vrabel's first preseason game as Titans coach.
 Mariota also had one carry for 7 yards before leaving after the nine-play series.